By-laws of the College of Engineering Committee on Academic (and University) Staff Issues

-- The Chair may solicit suggestions for agenda items from COE academic staff electronically prior to each CASI meeting.
+- The Chair may solicit suggestions for agenda items from COE staff electronically prior to each CASI meeting.

 - The Chair will ensure that the meeting agendas are posted to the CASI and Office of the Secretary of the Faculty websites at least 24 hours prior to the meeting.

 - Approved meeting summaries shall be available upon request.

 - The CASI membership may meet informally on a regular basis between formal committee meetings in order to address staff issues on an ongoing basis.

 - The CASI may appoint ad-hoc subcommittees to address specific issues.
 Both CASI and non-CASI members may serve on the subcommittees.

 - Votes on matters before the committee shall be taken on the motion of one member and a second of the motion by another member.
 For the purposes of voting, a quorum shall require two-thirds of all voting members to be present.
 Once a quorum is present, approval requires an affirmative vote of the majority of those voting members present or via electronic voting.

 - At intervals not to exceed five years, the elected staff members of the CASI shall review its structure and functions to assess the CASI’s effectiveness as a voice for COE staff and its compliance with Academic Staff Policies and Procedures.
 The CASI shall submit the self-study report to the Dean, to the COE staff, and to the Office of the Secretary of the Academic Staff.

 - Proposed bylaw changes must be approved by two-thirds of all voting members.
 The bylaws and any subsequent changes to them will be filed with the Secretary of the Academic Staff and posted on the CASI website.